The Jon R. Tuttle Journalism and Production Diversity Internship

 - The intern will be able to participate in a number of forms of journalism (audio, text, video, photo, social media, etc.) and/or production.

 - Students will be given opportunities to interact with senior management and a wide array of professionals in their field of study.

-- Internship timeline is June 1-September 1; Timeline may vary depending on intern's academic calendar
+- Internship could begin sometime between June and September; Timeline may vary depending on intern's academic calendar